 Balanset-1A Key Specifications:

-• Measurement channels: 2 vibration + 1 phase
+• Measurement channels: 2× vibration channels + 1× phase reference channel (dual-plane balancing capability).

 Conclusion